LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 enable auditing of table and view operations only as needed and target the Audit

-to create files in a shared folder on a different server, where LOGbinder SQL is
+to create files in a shared folder on a different server, where LOGbinder for SQL Server is

 LOGbinder is fully integrated with Windows and SQL Server security and complies